Sciss/SwingOSC/README.md

  - we are switching look-and-feel to Nimbus on all platforms.
 This means that you should use Oracle's Java 6 on Linux.
 If you prefer OpenJDK, make sure you use OpenJDK 7, as OpenJDK 6 does _not_ include Nimbus.
 The OS X port of Java 6 _does_ include Nimbus.
  - the reason for this is to have consistent look for the custom widgets and known focus borders which are accounted for the in SuperCollider classes.

+The project now includes all the JXBrowser library components.
+The license keys are _not yet checked in_, because I need to find out if both development and runtime keys should go into git or not.
+While you can compile the project without problems, to use the web view component, you must downlod the [JXBrowser for evaluation](http://www.teamdev.com/jxbrowser/) and put the 30-days evaluation key (`lib/license.jar`) on the classpath, until this is sorted out.

 ### requirements / installation

 SwingOSC now builds with the [Simple Build Tool](https://github.com/harrah/xsbt/wiki).
 Download the bootstrap jar version 0.11.2 from the sbt website, and create a shell script `sbt` in your preferred `PATH`, e.g. as `~/bin/sbt`.